Fishing in Iowa: From Coralville Lake to Coldwater Creek

 - Freshwater Drum

-Just look directly in the tailrace of the navigation dams.
+Just look directly at the tailrace of the navigation dams.
 At the bottom of the dams, deep holes have been scoured.
 And they provide the ideal habitat for many species in the highly oxygenated water.

-However, access to most of the dams is good, so you can fish from the shoreline or a boat.
+However, access to most of the dams is good, so that you can fish from the shoreline or a boat.
 Boat ramps and parking facilities are close to all the Mississippi dams and locks.
 And there are 58 launching facilities on the Iowa side of the River.

 8. Chariton River:

 The Chariton River is the next contender for the ten best fishing locations in Iowa.
 It is a 218-mile-long tributary to the Missouri River.
 But the part of the river to focus on is in southeast Iowa in Clarke County.

 This stretch of the river runs from the outlet of Lake Rathbun as far as the State line.
 There are gravel boat access ramps in Outlet Park and Sharon Bluffs, with a picnic area and restrooms.